cgrootcrego/Tillandsia_Genomes/7. dNdS/README.md

 The dN/dS results were analyzed with `15_Assessment_dnds_values.R`.
 Alignments of significant genes were checked with AliView.
 Additionally, RNA-seq data used for annotation was mapped back to the main scaffolds and visualized in Jbrowse to further assess alignments.

+The complete list of per-orthogroup dN/dS ratios, p-values and other info is available at `Tillandsia.pairwise_dNdS.allgenes.FDR0.05.output`.

 ## Obtaining per-chromosome dN/dS statistics

 To study the general dN/dS distribution across scaffolds, we decided to only work with alignments that had at least 5 variant sites.
 We obtained this information with [AMAS](https://github.com/marekborowiec/AMAS) and created a list of orthogroups to keep.
 The dN/dS distribution across all scaffolds and dedicated study of rearranged scaffolds was performed in `16_Script_dNdS_perchrom.R`.